Softcatala/whisper-ctranslate2/FAQ.md

 *Could not load library cudnn_ops_infer64_8.dll.
 Error code 126*

-Make sure that the environment variable *LD_LIBRARY_PATH* includes the path where you libraries are installed.
+Make sure that the environment variable *LD_LIBRARY_PATH* includes the path where your libraries are installed.

 # Executing the program more than once produces different transcriptions